do0fusz/depot/notes.md

 *content_tag(name, content_or_options_with_block = nil, options = nil, escape = true, &block)*
 '... you can also use a block in which case, you pass your options as the second parameter...'

-So what happens in the above issue is the module helper assigns the passed css id: 'id="car"' to the parameters={} of the hidden_div_if method.
+- So what happens in the above issue is the module helper assigns the passed css id: 'id="car"' to the parameters={} of the hidden_div_if method.
-The if statement (duhh) executes when true (so if the @cart.line_items.empty?) and will set attributes of style to "display: none".
+- The if statement executes when true (so if the @cart.line_items.empty?) and will set attributes of style to "display: none".
-Now the content_tag will execute, with either the css parameters: display:none, or 'id: "cart" ', it will return a 'div' element and execute the block passed to the content_tag.
+- Now the content_tag will execute, with either the css parameters: display:none, or 'id: "cart" ', it will return a 'div' element and execute the block passed to the content_tag.
 In this case, the render @cart is the &block.
 (a &block is just a chunk of code to be iterated in this case.)

 ### Coffeescript

-For the Clickable image, we are conna use a nice coffescript hack, check it out.
+For the Clickable image, we are gonna use a nice coffeescript hack, check it out.

 ```javascript